abhishekpratapa/Comfort-Sensor/project_schedule/README.md

 # Project Schedule

-This is a special one day project build
+(Note: This is a special one day project build)

+Arduino Code:
+  - [x] Link up the DHT22 sensor to the code and stream in data
+  - [x]